department-of-veterans-affairs/va-digital-service-handbook/_pages/digital_standard.md

 Your service should be so simple that your users &mdash; including those with accessibility needs or who lack digital experience &mdash; can succeed on their very first attempt without the need for any assistance.

-If your service is complex or challenging to use, your users will be forced to contact VA for help via phone or an in-person visit.
+If your service is complex or challenging to use, your users will need to contact VA for help via phone or an in-person visit.
 Or they may stop using your service altogether.
 This leads to user frustration and lack of confidence in VA, as well as higher operational costs.

 #### How to meet this standard

-The primary goal of your service should be to help your users achieve their goals.
-At a minimum, you'll
+At a minimum,

 * Make sure that the service explains who it is for, how it works, and how to use it &mdash; make this content visible without requiring users to sign in
 * Include contact information so users can learn more about the service and get help using it